navapbc/labs-decision-support-tool/docs/app/getting-started.md

 The Chat API is intended for other applications to make requests to the chatbot.
 Running the Chainlit app will also run the API, if `app_config.enable_chat_api=True`.

-### Running only the API (without Chainlit) in local env
-1. Setup `local` native development environment following `app/README.md` instructions.
-1. Run `make launch-api-only`
-1. Check that the API is up, open a browser to http://localhost:8001/api/healthcheck.
+1. Check that the API is up, open a browser to http://localhost:8000/api/healthcheck.
-1. Browse to http://localhost:8001/docs to try out the API.
+1. Browse to http://localhost:8000/docs to try out the API.

 ## Terminology